mra473590-del/Ksp-comprehensive-Ckan-mod./README.md

 ## Credits and Disclaimer
 This repository is simply a curated list of mods.
 All rights, credits, and ownership belong entirely to the original creators and authors who made the mods.
 I just made the list.

-#warning
+# Ksp-comprehensive-Ckan-mod  warning
-After Install copy the IgnoreSterling.txt into siple repaint/ignore to stop errors, warnings.
+After Install copy the IgnoreSterling.txt into siple repaint/ignore folder to stop errors, warnings.